mangicapra/ngx-scheduler/README.md

 To select day range click on one cell and drag in one direction, if by accident you end up in a different row nothing will happen since package tracks start row.

+#### This package is still in development phase, so every feedback is welcomed.

 ### Licence

 MIT